What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 This creates numerous potential entry points for attackers.

-The regulatory penalties can be significant.
+The regulatory penalties can be severe.

 Under HIPAA, fines can reach $1.5 million per violation category per year.